 As a bank executive, Herb Knoll (70) was known as a man who could get the job done.
 But when the Western New York native lost his wife Michelle Renee Knoll to pancreatic cancer in 2008, he found few resources to help him recover from his grief.
-The native of Western New York began researching the world of widowers; the more he learned about their plight, from high suicide rates to physical and emotional problems, the more he became motivated to write a book featuring fellow widowers’ insights for fellow widowers.
-After nine years of research, The Widower’s Journey was released in 2017 and continues to earn 4.5 Stars out of 5 reviews on Amazon.com.
+Knoll began researching the world of widowers; the more he learned about their plight, from high suicide rates to physical and emotional problems, the more he became motivated to write a book for the benefit of fellow widowers.
+After nine years, The Widower’s Journey was released in 2017.
+The breakout book continues to earn 4.5 Stars out of 5 on Amazon.com.

 Knoll is an experienced bank marketer, bank president and professional speaker turned widower advocate.
 In 2013, he founded the Widowers Support Network (WidowersSupportNetwork.com) to better “serve, comfort and assist widowers and those who love them.”
 Knoll also founded the Michelle’s Angels Foundation, Inc., in 2008, a not-for-profit whose mission is to “provide love, hope, compassion, and comforting music to those who quietly suffer.”

 In 1985, Knoll published, The Total Executive.
 Following the book’s release, world-class fashion designer Piero DiMitir awarded Knoll the first-ever Piero DiMitri Executive Image Award (1988).
 The award was presented to Knoll by actress Jennifer O’Neill and world-class trumpeter Wynton Marsalis during New York’s Spring Preview of Men’s Fall Fashions.
 PBS affiliate WNED-TV produced Today’s Executive, a series of three half-hour television shows hosted by Knoll and featuring lessons from his book.